Sheffield Corporation Tramways

 Female staff

-Blow-up of the above photo showing Nell Longhorne (No 655).
-The standard Sheffield cap badge is borne on a pleated cockade.
+An enlargement of the above photograph showing Nell Longhorne (No 655).
+The standard Sheffield municipal-device cap badge is borne on a pleated cockade.

 A studio portrait of a Great War Sheffield Corporation Tramways conductress, possibly Employee No 855.
 Author's Collection.